MERIT: Modular Framework for Multimodal Misinformation Detection with Web-Grounded Reasoning: Experimental setup

-MIRAGE uses GPT-4o-mini (gpt-4o-mini-2024-07-18) via the OpenAI API with temperature 0 for deterministic outputs, enabling exact replication for ablations and baselines.
-Visual verification and relevancy modules use vision–language prompting with base64-encoded images.
+MERIT uses GPT-4o-mini (gpt-4o-mini-2024-07-18) via the OpenAI API with temperature 0 for deterministic outputs.
+Visual verification and relevancy modules use vision--language prompting with base64-encoded images.
+For claim verification, we use DuckDuckGo's free API with 3 question chains $\times$ 3 questions per sample, retrieving up to 5 results per question.
+Cost and reliability details appear in the Appendix.